1860s – World War I (1914-1918)

 The Hauerland region in Upper Hungary had no German papers before World War I, but information about individual emigrants who had returned may almost certainly be found in the Pressburg newspapers and the Kesmarker paper Karpathen-Post, which was published in the period 1879-1940.
 People from Zips had a slightly stronger sense of regional ethnicity and had founded several K.U.V.
 (Krankenunterstuetzungsvereine, or sickness support societies) before WW I.

 On 12 October 1889, immigrants from Zips founded the 1.
 ZIPSER KUV in New York City.
 The labor newspaper New Yorker Volks-Zeitung dedicated articles on these developments a few times per year.
-These clippings are giving us a small but important glimpse into the life of the early Carpathian German immigrants in America.
+These clippings are giving us a small but important glimpse into the life of the early Carpathian German immigrants in America and their influences.
 To give you an example, on June 19, 1893, the 1.
 ZIPSER KUV celebrated its fourth annual picnic get-together in Maspeth, Long Island, at Zahler’s Clinton Park.
 On September 3 of that same year, the society hosted a great fest in Tremont, Bronx, at Wavrac’s Garden.
 The New Yorker Volks-Zeitung articles indicate that besides Germans originated from Zips, many guests were present from different ethnic groups from Hungary.
 Languages as “German, Slavic, Magyar, and Croat were spoken.”
 The paper reported that all men had “recht flott gezecht” (drunk heartily).